DanielTakeshi/lab/README.md

 Finished after 10000 steps.
 Total reward received is 0.000000
 ```

-But the really weird thing is that I get these images which show the agent upside down:
+But the really weird thing is that I get these images *which show the text upside down*:

 ![](IMG_5591_upside_down.JPG)